TomMcEachan/PlantInfoFrontEnd/README.md

 # PlantData API (Internet of Things Project)

+*Note that only the code is available now.

 This is a simple project I built as part of my Internet of Things module in 3rd year of my BSc Software Engineering Degree at Edinburgh Napier University.

 I chose to develop the project with the 'smart-city' IoT domain which is probably the most broad domain.